Keshav242002/criclive/README.md

 Overview
 CricLive is a Flutter-based application that provides live cricket match details, previous match highlights, and upcoming match schedules.
-It uses the SportsDevi API to fetch real-time cricket data.
+It uses the SportsDev API to fetch real-time cricket data.

 Features
 Live Matches: View live scores, team details, and odds.